TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering.md

 * Standard functionality with customization
 * Custom functionality

-This can make life easier when it comes to comprehend estimated efforts and also to keep a first class documentation of your solution.
+This can make life easier when it comes to comprehend estimated efforts and also maintains a first class documentation of your solution.

  - - -